Actindo-AG/Documentation/POS/UserInterface/02a_GlobalSettings.md

     The cashier will never be asked when an offer is added to the basket that requires an age verification.

    - **Once**
     The cashier is asked once per order in case an offer is added to the basket that requires an age verification.
-If an offer with a higher age rating is added later, the cashier will be asked again.
+If an offer with a lower age rating is added later, the cashier will be asked again.
     This setting is the default.